General Description / Cultural Significance

 Climate Change / Conservation Status

 The effects of climate change are felt throughout all of the ecosystems in American Samoa as rising seas, temperatures, and invasive species destroy the once-rich soil and wetlands vital to the survival of the Ylang-Ylang tree and displace native flora of the islands.
-Sea levels are predicted to rise more than three feet by the year 2100, leading to greater ocean acidification and coastal erosion.
+Sea levels are predicted to rise more than 0.91 meters (3 feet) by the year 2100, leading to greater ocean acidification and coastal erosion.
 This weakening of the coastline can lead to flooding and salt-water intrusion during high tides, storm surges and hurricanes, further damaging natural plants and trees and making agriculture increasingly difficult.
 Off the coast, local reefs, which serve as primary sources of food for Samoan villages, continue to suffer from coral bleaching and widespread disease despite the efforts of conservation groups and marine sanctuaries.
 These reefs are not only necessary for food and shoreline protection, but are also directly interwoven into the beliefs of Samoan culture.

 Apurvachampaka, chettu sampangi, karumugai (India)